 Medication adherence usually refers to whether patients take their medications as prescribed as well as whether they continue to take a prescribed medication.
 Medication non-adherence is a growing concern to clinicians, healthcare providers and other stakeholders because of mounting evidence that it is prevalent and associated with adverse outcomes and higher costs of care.
 To date, measurement of patient medication adherence and use of interventions to improve adherence are rare in routine clinical practice.
 This non-adherence is more prevalent in some specific groups of people, for example in senior citizens, diabetic patients and people who reside in rural areas.
 Depending on the complexity of the prescribed medication regimens, generally 40% - 50% of patients do not adhere to their medications.

 Design a solution to alleviate this medication non-adherence issue.
 The idea can cover the development of any monitoring system in the forms of wearables, smart pills, etc. The solution should emphasize on low-cost, non-invasive, effective and reliable approach.

-Teams shortlisted under the CREST track will be eligible to apply for a project seed fund of RM1,500 per team under The Great Lab (TGL) Final Year Project Funding program.
-The TGL FYP project seed fund is intended to cover the project materials cost of each team during product development stage.
+Teams shortlisted under the CREST track will be eligible to apply for a project seed fund of RM1,500 per team under The Great Lab (TGL) Project Funding program.
+The TGL project seed fund is intended to cover the project materials cost of each team during product development stage.
 Teams will be required to submit application documents via CREST online platform and attend an interview with CREST panel.
-Further terms and conditions will be published in CREST online platform.
+Further terms and conditions is published in CREST online platform.

 CREST is the brainchild of a group of passionate people representing the interest of 3 key stakeholders of Malaysia’s E&E Industry — the Industry itself, the Academia, and the Government.